-The actual risk is that if the fund is saving for a specific time, like for retirement or a child's college expense, a 100% recovery might not be fully available at the time needed.
-But college is a four year duration, not all needed at once on the first day, so it has more time.
+The actual risk is that if the fund is saving for a specific time, like for retirement or a child's college expense, the market might be down.
+That's not comfortable, and a 100% recovery might not still be fully available at the time needed.
+But college is a four year duration, not all needed at once on the first day, so it has more time after it starts.
 And retirement is possibly a 30 year duration, and growth continues all during that time.
-We don't know about the future, but the program can show the effects of some past bad time drops.
+We don't know about the future, but the calculator can show the effects of some past bad time drops.

 Fund values seriously suffer from any withdrawal, both by reducing the remaining balance, which also limits the future gains.
 IRA RMD (Required Minimum Distribution) is required after age 72, but otherwise withdrawals are a choice, but if the withdrawn money had remained invested, that money would have earned more money itself, repeated every year, compounded.
 It is certainly wise to cut back on withdrawals in really bad times, to avoid depleting the fund.
-And it is always best to reinvest the dividends, and you can see the tremendous difference that makes here (of compounded growth in time).
+And it is always best to reinvest the dividends.
 Bad times are the worst possible time to sell out and close the fund since that absolutely locks in and guarantees maximum loss, with no recovery possible.
 The market will drop in value now and then, maybe to around 50% in the very worst times, which will seem catastrophic and unbearable at the time.
 But if you can hang in there, it will recover and will then be forgotten (eventually, which could be fast, or could take one or more years).
 It no withdrawals, the S&P 500 has always recovered to hit new highs, and will resume and continue earning more.
 Currently, the last ten years have had good results, but the market behavior before 2010 might be considered expected now and then, however it always recovers.

 Also see these pages: